SameerNarayan2048/SameerNarayan2048/README.md

 - Hi, I’m Sameer Narayan
 -  I’m interested in solving puzzles and playing chess
 -  I’m currently learning to work for long hours
--  I’m looking to collaborate on Random things(the measure theoretic one)
+-  I’m looking to collaborate on Random things(measure theoretically)
 -  You can contact me on msameernarayan@gmail.com

 <!---